ixmaps/IXmapsClient/README.md

 ### Running on Linux

 After downloading the built package, extract it.
-Go to your system's command line / terminal (in most graphical environments, press Control-Alt-T), and change to the extracted directory.
+Go to your system's command line / terminal (in many graphical environments, press Control-Alt-t), and change to the extracted directory.
 Run this command:

 `$ sudo ./ixnode`